techidaily/site-win11-tips/source/_posts/navigating-the-windows-iscsi-initiator-a-beginners-guide.md

  The Windows desktop shortcuts help you access your apps with ease.
 So, let’s check out how to create a desktop shortcut for the iSCSI Initiator:

 1. Press**Win + D** to access the Windows desktop.
-Alternatively, check out[the various ways to access the Windows desktop](https://www.makeuseof.com/windows-quickly-access-desktop/) .
+Alternatively, check out [the various ways to access the Windows desktop](https://www.makeuseof.com/windows-quickly-access-desktop/) .
 2. When you’re on the desktop, right-click on a blank space and select**New > Shortcut** .
 3. Type**%windir%\\system32\\iscsicpl.exe** in the location box.
 4. Press**Next** to continue.